remindmodel/remind/tutorials/11_ManagingRenv.md

 - renv documentation: https://rstudio.github.io/renv/

 # legacy snapshots
-Before REMIND started using renv it was using so-called "snapshots".
+Before REMIND started using renv it was using so-called "snapshots" to get a stable package environment.
 You can restore this snapshot machinery (and disable renv) by renaming `.snapshot.Rprofile` -> `.Rprofile`.
-If you do, do not commit changes to `.Rprofile`.
+If you do, please make sure to *not* commit your changes to `.Rprofile`.
 For coupled model runs you need to use snapshots, renv does not cover that use case yet.
 Snapshot support will be removed when coupled model runs are possible with renv.